DharmawanBS/Simulasi-Stasiun-Radio/README.md

 # Simulasi-Stasiun-Radio
-thesis about radio simulation in the mathematics department
+Undergraduate thesis about radio simulation in the mathematics department